 These items use the same type of fruit, but raspberry has a thicker consistency.

-It tends to be less runny than apricot preserves, making it more suitable for certain dishes like toast or brioche.
+It is usually less runny than apricot preserves, making it more suitable for certain dishes like toast or brioche.

 Raspberry preserves have a unique flavor and taste great on toast, ice cream, or porridge.